textadventures/squiffy/roadmap.md

 title: Roadmap
 ---

-Instead of "big bang" releases, the roadmap for Squiffy consists of a sequence of [Minimum Viable Products](http://en.wikipedia.org/wiki/Minimum_viable_product).
 Ideally there should only be one major new feature per release, and releases should be frequent.
 The current plan is below - all of it is subject to change of course!

 You can get involved by contributing [on GitHub](https://github.com/textadventures/squiffy), or discussing Squiffy at [the forum](http://forum.textadventures.co.uk/viewforum.php?f=24).